Laravel-Backpack/docs/5.x-dev/crud-operations.md

 ### Access to Custom Operations

 Since you're creating a new operation, in terms of restricting access you can:
-1. allow access to this new operation depending on access to a default operation (usually if the admin can ```update```, he's ok to perform custom operations);
+1. allow access to this new operation depending on access to a default operation (usually if the admin can ```update```, he's OK to perform custom operations);
 2. customize access to this particular operation, by just using a different key than the default ones; for example, you can allow access by using ```$this->crud->allowAccess('publish')``` in your ```setup()``` method, then check for access to that operation using ```$this->crud->hasAccess('publish')```;

 <a name="operation-features"></a>